bnorthan/inf-428-data-analytics-online/Module3/Introduction.md

 ## Why Pandas??

 Pandas is a python library.
 It allows us to manipulate data programatically.
-Then we can apply other tool sets (like the plotting library matplotlib or the machine learning libary scikitlearn) down streams.
+Then we can apply other tool sets (like the plotting library matplotlib or the machine learning libary scikitlearn) downstream.

 ## Why KNIME??